idio-lang/DIPS/source/implementing-idio/simple-types/functions.rst

 need to know the :lname:`C` function name snippet and we can work out the rest from there.

-You may recall all of the :file:`.c` files relating to types have a similar bootstrap structure including:
+You may recall all of the :file:`src/*.c` files relating to types have a similar bootstrap structure including:

 .. code-block:: c